apache/gravitino/docs/docker-image-details.md

 keyword: docker
 license: Copyright 2023 Datastrato Pvt Ltd. This software is licensed under the Apache License version 2.
 ---

-# Gravitino Docker images
-There are 2 kinds of docker images for Gravitino: user Docker images and developer Docker images.
-## User Docker images
+# User Docker images
 There are 2 kinds of docker images for user Docker images: the Gravitino Docker image and playground Docker images.
-### Gravitino Docker image
-Gravitino Docker image is used to deploy for users.
+## Gravitino Docker image
+You can deploy the service with Gravitino Docker image.

 Container startup commands
 ```shell